 No. (2011) No. (2006) Action Summary of Implementation Progress Status Key Aspects for IWCM Review 16 18 Ongoing Implementation of WSUD and ESD Principles The draft Urban Stormwater Quality Management Plan has been prepared based on WSUD philosophies for stormwater management (refer above).
 Stage 1 of the Demand Management Strategy identified demand management actions which are undertaken as part of the implementation of WSUD and ESD principles.
 Issues such as how developments are planned, education of the community and strengthening planning requirements are being considered by Council and incorporated into the updated LEP and future revisions of subdivision and stormwater design specifications.
 Ongoing Application of WSUD principles; Adequacy of policies that promote WSUD; and Council's human resources and funding commitments for implementation of WSUD principles.
 17 19 Continue Liaison with Proponents of Developments to Promote WSUD and ESD Council Planning, Engineering and Water Unit staff continue to work collaboratively in assessing new developments with a view to promoting sustainable water cycle management options.
-However, Council has limited power to enforce WSUD and ESD principles in developments approved under Part 3A of the EP&amp;A Act (now replaced by State significant assessment system).
+However, Council has limited power to enforce WSUD and ESD principles in developments approved under Part 3A of the EP&A Act (now replaced by State significant assessment system).
 17 20 Preliminary Planning and discussions with Developers for Alternatives to Rainwater Tanks Stage 1 of the Demand Management Strategy made recommendations on the provision of water and sewerage services to the new greenfield developments.
-Council included these in its submissions in response the public exhibition of these developments under the previous Part 3A of the EP&amp;A Act .
+Council included these in its submissions in response the public exhibition of these developments under the previous Part 3A of the EP&A Act .

-No. (2011) No. (2006) Action Summary of Implementation Progress Status Key Aspects for IWCM Review 18 Complete a Drinking Water Catchment Management Plan The risk assessment process carried out for the drinking water quality management plan (Action 3) identifies some of the hazards impacting on the drinking water catchment.
+No. (2011) No. (2006) Action Summary of Implementation Progress Status Key Aspects for IWCM Review 18 - Complete a Drinking Water Catchment Management Plan The risk assessment process carried out for the drinking water quality management plan (Action 3) identifies some of the hazards impacting on the drinking water catchment.
 A more detailed catchment management plan will be commenced, pending adequate resources, once Action 3 has been completed.
 Not yet commenced Adequacy of catchment management planning.
 Actions to integrate the On-Site Sewage Management Strategy into a Catchment Management Strategy.
-Treatment and Disposalwill be reviewed within the next 12 months.
-On-site systems in identified as a risk to drinking water quality (Water Futures, 20 the systems inspected by Council were found to be failing or (refer Appendix A, Section A7.12).
-Council has insufficient res regulate the operation of existing on-site systems.24Identify Hot Spots that adversely Impact on Water QualityA data base of hot spots has been prepared but as yet no Str the hot spots has been developed.25Ongoing Support to Catchment ManagementThe Tweed River Committee provides direction on initiatives to stream bank protection, planning controls, education and reve Water and Sewer Dividend Payment funds catchment and water Council's On-Site Sewage Management Strategy is being implemented and will be reviewed within the next 12 months.
+23 On-Site Sewage Treatment and Disposal Council's On-Site Sewage Management Strategy is being implemented and will be reviewed within the next 12 months.
 On-site systems have been identified as a risk to drinking water quality (Water Futures, 2010) and 26% of the systems inspected by Council were found to be failing or needing repairs (refer Appendix A, Section A7.12).
 Council has insufficient resources to regulate the operation of existing on-site systems.
 Ongoing Resourcing and funding arrangements for implementation of catchment management activities.
 Catchment management initiatives.
-24 Spots that adversely Impact A data base of hot spots has been prepared but as yet no Strategy to address the hot spots has been developed.
-Incomplete 25 to Catchment Management The Tweed River Committee provides direction on initiatives for items such as stream bank protection, planning controls, education and revegetation.
+24 Identify Hot Spots that adversely Impact on Water Quality A data base of hot spots has been prepared but as yet no Strategy to address the hot spots has been developed.
+Incomplete 25 Ongoing Support to Catchment Management Initiatives The Tweed River Committee provides direction on initiatives for items such as stream bank protection, planning controls, education and revegetation.
 The Water and Sewer Dividend Payment funds catchment and water quality improvement initiatives which provides an important source of funding for this program.
 Ongoing